Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • The maturity test of a UAS bachelor’s thesis is always written as an individual work even if the thesis had been done as group work.

 • The media release to be prepared as a maturity test in UAS master’s theses is written independently without a time limit, though the reasonable maximum time specified for the maturity test must be taken into consideration in it.
 When the media release is applied to the maturity test of a UAS bachelor’s degree, the maximum duration (3 hours) set for the maturity test must be taken into account.
-The student returns the media release to the supervising teacher via Wihi.
+The student returns the media release to the supervisor via Wihi.

 • The student can register for a maturity test when their thesis is in the finishing phase.